DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 "Jeanne, are you going back?"

 "No, I'll tag along.
-I've been sitting the whole time while in discussion with the foreign gods, now my body feels stiff.
+I've been sitting the whole time while in discussion with the sidhes, now my body feels stiff.
 So I feel like taking a short walk."

 They walked through the animal trail,